 - Participate in budget preparation and administration, coordinating purchasing and documentation and monitoring departmental expenditures.

 - Counsel employees about work-related issues and assist employees to correct job-skill deficiencies.

 - Requisition materials and supplies, such as tools, equipment, or replacement parts.

-Mechanic, and Repairer Supervisors state the following job skills are important in their day-to-day work.
+When polled, Mechanic, and Repairer Supervisors say the following skills are most frequently used in their jobs:

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.